From Early Childhood through Grades, at our school you will find developmentally appropriate programming for each stage of childhood.

 Each day, the children explore and engage in a sensory rich, home-like environment, filled with natural materials, designed to provide a feeling of warmth, while also intentionally avoiding over stimulation.

-Teachers provide creative, hands-on experiences for the children, while many opportunities for imaginative play and movement allow the child to develop a sense of social and physical proficiency essential for healthy learning throughout their lives.
+Teachers provide creative, hands-on experiences for the children, while many opportunities for imaginative play, outdoor exploration, and movement allow the child to develop a sense of social and physical proficiency essential for healthy learning throughout their lives.

 In our Early Childhood, children are able to obtain a vital foundation for academic learning:

 Healthy physical development through play, movement opportunities, and special projects that emphasize development of gross and fine motor skills as well as the integration of the sensory system (balance, movement, touch).